Pioneering a New Model of Care

 - Ensuring our patients have easy access to Mercy services through the MyMercy patient portal, our website, on-site systems and more

-For their efforts, MTS was named one of the Best Hospital IT Departments by Healthcare IT News.
+For their efforts, MTS was named one of the Most Wired Hospitals by CHIME.

 Protecting Your Information

 One of MTS’ most important duties is ensuring our patient's health records are always available.
 That’s why Mercy built a $60 million, 42,500 square-foot data center in Washington, Missouri.
 Designed and built specifically to support Mercy’s hospitals, physician clinics and other services, this state-of-the-art facility ensures our systems are available and monitored 24/7, with fail-safe features to withstand a variety of natural events, power or water interruptions and even failures within the building itself.
 Plus, a second data center in Sunset Hills, Missouri, runs every system in parallel to ensure even our systems will remain online even under the most serious of conditions.